 Boards must inform staff members that pursuant to CCDF regulations at 45 CFR §98.55(e)(2)(v), expenditures of donations from private sources are subject to the audit requirements in CCDF §98.65.

-C-408: Private Entity Restrictions
+C-408: Private-Entity Restrictions

-Boards must inform staff members that if a private entity contributor is party to an administrative proceeding before the Commission, Texas Labor Code §301.021(b) prohibits TWC from accepting the local match agreement until 30 calendar days after the date the decision in the proceeding becomes final.
+Boards must inform staff members that if a private-entity contributor is party to an administrative proceeding before the Commission, Texas Labor Code §301.021(b) prohibits TWC from accepting the local match agreement until 30 calendar days after the date the decision in the proceeding becomes final.

 TWC interprets the term “administrative proceeding” in this context to refer to a “contested case,” as defined by Texas Government Code §2001.003, that is, “a proceeding, including a ratemaking or licensing proceeding, in which the legal rights, duties, or privileges of a party are to be determined by a state agency after an opportunity for adjudicative hearing.”